 When you connect a store to Printful, the orders from your store are imported to Printful automatically.
 When a customer buys from your store and the order comes into Printful, two payments take place:

 For your orders to go through smoothly, you need to set up payments on your storefront following the platform’s support resources.
 You also need to set up everything on Printful’s side so that the second payment can take place.
+The video below will answer most of your questions about how Printful’s billing system works:

 Payments for all Printful orders happen in the Printful Wallet, so make sure your Printful always has funds.
 There are three ways you can set it up: